FaberTheCatboy/c20/README.md

 The development server renders pages on-demand, but you can also run `npm run static` to fully render all pages to HTML and serve them.
 A full static build takes longer and isn't recommended for quick content writing.
 You can use it as a final step to verify the build will work once changes are merged.
 Note: [FFmpeg](https://ffmpeg.org/) is an optional dependency used to generate video thumbnails during a full build.
 It needs to be available on your system `PATH`.
 Windows users can simply download `ffmpeg.exe` and place it in the project root.
 If you don't want to set up FFmpeg just run `SDL_NO_THUMBNAILS=true npm run static` and thumbnails won't be used.

 ### Technical goals
-An explicit choice was made to avoid typical managed or self-hosted Wiki platforms for this library and instead build a static site generator with custom features for Halo.
+An explicit choice was made to avoid typical managed or self-hosted Wiki platforms for this library and instead build a static site generator with custom features for STALKER.
 The main tenets are:

 * No API or dynamic content: the site should be easy to host and test locally with any HTTP server capable of serving files, and is easily cached on a CDN.
 No compute needed means low hosting costs.
 Even the search index is client-side.
 * Respect the time of the editors.
 Wiki features should empower them to write faster and easier.
 Nobody will write if it's a chore.